rverchere/ovh-mks-exporter/README.md

 - etcd quota usage
 - up-to-date cluster version (to check if a security/patch upgrade is available)
 - general information of the clusters
+- instances information of the clusters
-- Swift storage (objects and usage)
+- swift storage (objects and usage)

 It retrieves metrics from all clusters and swift containers defined in a public cloud project.